DatIT-026/thu-khoa-ly-mobile-version/README.md

 ## Explore more?
-You can explore our [web page](https://datit-026.github.io/DatIT/Blog/2025/urgift-app/urgift) which shows more information of UrGift.
+You can explore our [web page](https://datit-026.github.io/DatIT/Blog/2025/urgift-app/urgift) for more information of UrGift.

 ## Contact us
 Please feel free to reach out to me through these channels.